fogus/spiel/pyramidenspiel/initiative/README.markdown

 taking a pyramid from the bag corresponding to their choice of size (as indicated by the die face).
 Once 10 pyramids are taken the other player takes 10 of those remaining.
-The image below shows the typical layout of the playing area for two “fictional” players, Alison and Andy.
+The image below shows the typical layout of the playing area for two “fictional” players, Alison and Kristin.

 ![setup](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/initiative-inventory-setup.png)